Ash Environmental DAO Launches the Ash Token to Address Global Environmental, Project Financing and Other Economic Challenges

 The Ash Environmental DAO presents an amazing blockchain crypto ecosystem that has harnessed the global reach of crypto to address real-world challenges such as providing grant funding for innovations that clean the environment and create jobs across the world.

-POTOMAC FALLS, Va., April 11, 2023 /PRNewswire-PRWeb/ -- The Ash Environmental DAO is proud to announce the launch of the Ash Token (www.ashtoken.io), a groundbreaking solution to address global challenges such as access to financing for environmentally friendly innovations, environmental degradation, job losses, diminishing economic development, and poverty eradication efforts.
+The Ash Environmental DAO is proud to announce the launch of the Ash Token (http://www.ashtoken.io), a groundbreaking solution to address global challenges such as access to financing for environmentally friendly innovations, environmental degradation, job losses, diminishing economic development, and poverty eradication efforts.
 The Ash Token is a digital asset within the Ash Environmental DAO ecosystem, registered in the United States, that aims to tackle these pressing issues.

 Born out of the need to find alternative solutions for funding high-impact, sustainable, and profitable environmentally-friendly business initiatives, the Ash Token is a governance cryptocurrency asset and a model of a circular economy.
 Its creators conceived the idea as they struggled to commercialize unique innovations that deal with coal ash recycling and greenhouse gas emissions capture.
 They faced numerous hurdles in raising capital and encountering stakeholders who dismissed their passion for environmental improvement and economic development.